skrey/yellow-extensions/plugins/include/README.md

-Include plugin 0.1.3
+Include plugin 0.1.4
 ====================
-Server include for content files.
+Include information in content files.

 How do I install this?
 ----------------------